 Reasonably priced and organic produce available.

-If buying fresh produce, freeze by placing fruit on a baking sheet lined with parchment paper.
+If buying fresh produce, freeze by placing the fruit on a baking sheet lined with parchment paper.
 Spread fruit in an even layer with no pieces touching.
 Freeze completely and then place in plastic bags.
 If you place fresh fruit in bags and freeze, you will have frozen clumps of fruit that are hard to separate and use.

 I often transfer the contents into resealable individual clear plastic bags for easy use.
 It is easy to monitor when the supply is running low.